Loading Comprehensive Foot and Ankle Institute

 Everyone from little kids to their grandparents need to be smart and immediately address any injuries that happened on the court.
 As a first step players can use the RICE approach which is rest ice compression and elevation.
 These are for minor or less serious injuries and this will allow time for recovery before hitting the cord again.

-If the pain persists it may be signaling something more serious that requires a professional diagnosis and treatment plan from a foot and ankle surgeon.
+If the pain persists it may be signaling something more serious that requires a professional diagnosis and treatment plan from a foot and ankle surgeon through our foot and ankle services.
 For players to find themselves in a bind, early intervention is the key to proper healing.

 During pickleball, we see patients that have simple to complex injuries in patients of all ages including injuries sustained while playing this sport.
 These include ankle sprains, strains and fractures, Achilles tendinitis Achilles tendon ruptures and strains.
 Toenail injuries are very common because the shoe jams directly onto the toe.
 Many times stress fractures can occur as well as full-blown metatarsal fractures and fractures of the toes are very common.